angelcervant1/IEEE_SouthEastCon_Simulation/README.md

 +-----------------------------------------------------------------------------------------+

 ```
-You are good to go.
-Continue to step #2
+You may skip to step #2.

+If any error occured, continue below.

 ## Error handling